keepitsimpledev/fantasy-bball-espn-api/README.md

   * this must be a public league
 * set `constants.YEAR` to the value representing the current season
   * `2025` is the 2024-2025 season
+* set `constants.MY_TEAM` to your team name appended with the its abbreviation in parentheses, ex.
+"Big Baller Brand (BBb)"

 ## setup
 * [basic setup steps](https://github.com/keepitsimpledev/dev-env/blob/main/python/README.md)